Aviation Business Enterprise

 With a focus on your future, you will also build transferable skills and learn about the decision-making methods used by industry.
 There is also the option to include an industry placement year, where you can gain additional workplace skills and boost your employability once you graduate.

 The course is designed to meet the requirements of the Engineering Councils Accreditation of Higher Education Programmes (AHEP).

 - Build in-depth knowledge of avionic systems, including communication, flight instruments, flight management and passenger systems

 - Explore business economics in route planning, learning the techniques and methodologies used for aircraft navigation

-- Complete a flight test course using the Cranfield National Flying Laboratory Centre
+- Complete a flight test course using Cranfield University's National Flying Laboratory Centre

-- Choose to include an optional structured pilot training programme leading to the opportunity to gain a Private Pilot Licence
+- Choose to take an optional structured pilot training programme delivered by external partners that could lead to a Private Pilot Licence